-Of course, VPNs aren’t infallible.
+Of course, VPNs aren’t infallible security tools.
 They can’t protect you from any malware that you inadvertently download, but for the everyday user, they provide a level of privacy and security that no major ISP does.

 Why use a VPN?

-All Kodi addons whether official or third-party can be hijacked.
+All Kodi addons can be hijacked, regardless of whether they’re official or not.
 While official addons are usually created with stringent validation measures in place, third-party addons generally aren’t.
 This means that there may be more uncaught vulnerabilities that an attacker could exploit to gain control of your computer.

-Because internet service providers (ISP) don’t encrypt their customers’ data, it’s fairly easy for someone to intercept your network traffic using a Man-in-the-Middle (MitM) attack.
+Because ISPs don’t encrypt their customers’ data, it’s fairly easy for someone to intercept your network traffic using a Man-in-the-Middle (MitM) attack.
 If this were to happen, an attacker would have access to the entirety of your browsing history.
-They could even force you to download malicious scripts which allow them to control your computer remotely.
+They could even force you to download malicious scripts that allow them to control your computer remotely.
 A VPN encrypts your traffic and renders these attacks useless.

-Some countries restrict the websites that their citizens can visit.
+Some countries (such as China) restrict the websites that their citizens can visit.
 A VPN allows its users to connect to a server in a different country, bypassing any governmental web filters in the user’s home country.